AnthonysMotion/port-2025/README.md

 This project will serve as my portfolio website for 2025 and the forseeable future.<br>

-As it stands, my current portfolio website is barebones and out of date; not able to compete with the rest of the industry.<br>
+As it stands, my current portfolio website is barebones and out of date, unable to compete with the rest of the industry.
+It lacks the dynamic features and aesthetic appeal that potential clients and employers expect in today’s digital landscape.<br>

+The need for modernization is clear.
+A revamped portfolio website is essential to showcase my skills, projects, and achievements effectively.
+I aim to create a visually striking and user-friendly site that not only reflects my design and development abilities but also tells a compelling story about my journey and expertise.<br>

-Therefor, a project to revamp my portfolio website is needed and thus, here you are reading this :)
+Therefor, an effort to revamp my portfolio website is needed and thus, here you are reading this :)

 <img src="https://i.imgur.com/btHvrjG.png">